Search

 Introduction

-In this document, we will describe the connections you have to create in Aximmetry DE.
+In this document, we will describe the connections you have to create in Aximmetry DE between the Unreal scene module and Aximmetry's camera compounds.

 Basic connections

-Aximmetry DE can connect to Unreal Engine in two different ways, each one is useful in a different scenario
+Aximmetry DE can connect to Unreal Engine in two different ways.
+Each way is useful in different scenarios.

 Cooked mode